onyeka-hub/Project-21/README.md

 - cfssl and cfssljson utilities
 - Kubernetes cluster

-You will create 3 EC2 Instances, and in the end, we will have the following parts of the cluster properly configured:
+You will create 6 EC2 Instances, and in the end, we will have the following parts of the cluster properly configured:

-- One Kubernetes Master
+- Three Kubernetes Master
-- Two Kubernetes Worker Nodes
+- Three Kubernetes Worker Nodes
 - Configured SSL/TLS certificates for Kubernetes components to communicate securely
 - Configured Node Network
 - Configured Pod Network

 ## STEP 0-INSTALL CLIENT TOOLS BEFORE BOOTSTRAPPING THE CLUSTER.

-First, you will need some client tools installed and configurations made on your client workstation:
+First, you will need some client tools installed and configurations made on your client workstation **(wsl ubuntu 20.04)**:

 - awscli – is a unified tool to manage your AWS services
 - kubectl – this command line utility will be your main control tool to manage your K8s cluster.
 You will use this tool so many times, so you will be able to type ‘kubetcl’ on your keyboard with a speed of light.
 You can always make a shortcut (alias) to just one character ‘k’.
 Also, add this extremely useful official kubectl Cheat Sheet to your bookmarks, it has examples of the most used ‘kubectl’ commands.